PasupuletiSindhu/PasupuletiSindhu/README.md

 ## About Me

-I'm Sindhu Pasupuleti, a Master's student in Artificial Intelligence with a strong, interdisciplinary focus on Generative AI, Natural Language Processing, Computer Vision, and Business Analytics.
+I'm Sindhu Pasupuleti, a Master's student in Artificial Intelligence with a strong, interdisciplinary focus on Generative AI, Natural Language Processing, Computer Vision, Data Science and Analytics.
 I’m driven by a passion for building intelligent systems that not only advance AI capabilities but also generate meaningful, data-backed insights for real-world decision-making.
-By combining deep learning with statistical and business analytics, I aim to develop solutions that are technically robust, interpretable, and strategically impactful.
+By combining deep learning with statistical and data analytics, I aim to develop solutions that are technically robust, interpretable, and strategically impactful.

 ---